lw8192/Red-Team-Dev/C/README.md

     struct ex e;
     e.x = 3;
     e.a = 'd';
+## Functions
+Function needs to be defined or a function prototype used so the compiler can locate it.
+No return value: void.

+    int math_func(it);    //function prototype: return type, names, args

+    int main()
+    {
+        //example main function
+        return 0;
+    }
 ## Memory in C
 C / C++ allows you to interact with memory on a lower level than languages like Python.
 Misusing memory - can cause segfaults.
 A common problem: trying to access memory that has already been freed.
 Not freeing memory - can lead to a memory leak.
 Unlike other languages, C has no garbage collector to deallocate / free memory, so the developer must do so manually.